Arise, My Love: Production

 Filming for Arise, My Love began on June 24, 1940, on the Paramount lot and lasted until mid-August 1940, with the script continuously updated to incorporate actual events, such as the sinking of the SS Athenia and the signing of the armistice between France and Germany in the Forest of Compiègne.
 The character of Augusta Nash was reputedly based on that of Martha Gellhorn.
-A double tribute is paid to Billy Wilder's mentor Ernst Lubitsch with songs: Ray Milland starts singing "Lookie, Lookie, Lookie, Here Comes Cookie" (lyrics and music by Mack Gordon, sung by Gary Cooper in Bluebeard's Eighth Wife], and later on Claudette Colbert hums and sings "Dream Lover", (composed by Victor Schertzinger, lyrics by Clifford Grey, originally introduced in The Love Parade).
+A triple tribute is paid to director Ernst Lubitsch, mentor of then-screenwriter Billy Wilder, with two songs when Ray Milland starts singing "Lookie, Lookie, Lookie, Here Comes Cookie" (lyrics and music by Mack Gordon, sung by Gary Cooper in Bluebeard's Eighth Wife), then later on Claudette Colbert hums and sings "Dream Lover", (composed by Victor Schertzinger, lyrics by Clifford Grey, originally introduced in The Love Parade), and eventually mentioning the torpedo attack on SS Athenia where Lubitsch’s baby daughter Nicola and her English nurse had been sailing back to America.

 A Stinson A trimotor was featured in the film as a Spanish aircraft.
 Aerial coordinator Paul Mantz flew the aircraft.

 Reception

 Bosley Crowther, film reviewer for The New York Times considered Arise, My Love a cynical way to exploit the war in Europe: "it is simply a synthetic picture which attempts to give consequence to a pleasant April-in-Paris romance by involving it in the realities of war—but a war which is patently conceived by some one who has been reading headlines in California.
 Miss Colbert and Mr. Milland are very charming when tête-a-tête.
 But, with Europe going up in flames around them, they are, paradoxically, not so hot.
 Same goes for the film."
+On the review aggregator website Rotten Tomatoes, 71% of 7 critics' reviews are positive.